 - Updated pricing analysis for local and international markets as well as the current trends.

-- A current analysis of organisational spin versus marketing data and benchmarking KPIs to identify areas where you can improve
+- A current analysis of organizational spin versus marketing data and benchmarking KPIs to identify areas where you can improve

 - Analysis of any savings you game through substitutions, compliance, and negotiations.